oneki/oneki.github.io/docs/framework/form/025_validations.md

 The **[field](./field#field)** method and the **[useField](./field#usefield)** hook accept both a list of validators a their second argument.

-A validator is a function or a async function receiving a value and returning a boolean (for the validity) and a error message
+A validator is a function or a async function receiving a value and returning a boolean (for the validity) and an error message

 ```javascript
 const { valid, message } = (value) => {};